burnettk/vim-jenkins/README.md

 ### Validate Jenkinsfile

-Call JenkinsValidateJenkinsFile by using the "jenkins Jenkinsfile" shortcut:
+Call JenkinsValidateJenkinsFile by using the "run Jenkinsfile" shortcut:

-    <Leader>jj
+    <Leader>rj

 Major props to the Jenkins guys for providing this killer feature via the API.